-Renee Lewis is a multimedia journalist who has worked and traveled all over the world.
-She began her career as a field reporter based in the Palestinian Territories — covering life under military occupation.
+Renee Lewis is a reporter who has worked and traveled all over the world.
+She began her career as a field reporter based in Israel and the occupied Palestinian territories — covering life under military occupation.

 In 2013, Al Jazeera America was established, and Renee was one of a handful of AJE employees chosen to transfer to New York City to launch the company’s new website aimed at an American audience.
 There, she covered climate change amid a sea-change in attitudes among Americans on the issue: Beginning at a time when most in the U.S. were still unsure if the phenomenon was even “real” and ending in 2016 after the entire world united to sign a global treaty in Paris to tackle the issue.